bootphon/articulatory_inversion/README.md

 ```bash
 python main_preprocessing.py --corpus ["mocha","Haskins"]
 ```
-The preprocessing of all the data takes about 6 hours.
+The preprocessing of all the data takes about 6 hours. with a parallelization on 4 CPU

 3) Training \
 The script Train.py perform the training.
 The required parameters of the train function are those concerning the training/test set :\